-Our future business prospects depend heavily on our ability, alone or through our collaborations, to successfully develop and gain regulatory approval of our current product candidates, including zuranolone (SAGE-217), which is in Phase 3 clinical development for major depressive disorder, or MDD, and PPD.
-We cannot be certain that we will be able to initiate planned clinical trials, to complete ongoing clinical trials or to announce results of such trials, with respect to zuranolone or any of our other product candidates, on the timelines we expect or at all or that the results of our development programs will be positive or that the design or results of our programs will be sufficient to file for and gain regulatory approval.
+Our future business prospects depend heavily on our ability, alone or through our collaborations, to successfully develop and gain regulatory approval of our current product candidates, including zuranolone (SAGE-217), which is in Phase 3 clinical development for major depressive disorder, or MDD, and PPD and for which we are submitting, on a rolling basis, a new drug application, or NDA, for the treatment of MDD, which submission we plan to complete in the second half of 2022, and expect to submit an associated NDA filing for the treatment of PPD in the first half of 2023, pending the completion and results of the ongoing SKYLARK Study in PPD.
+We may not be successful in our plans to file for and obtain regulatory approval of zuranolone for the treatment of MDD or PPD on the timelines we expect or at all.
+Even if we receive regulatory approval of zuranolone in MDD and PPD, our commercialization efforts with respect to zuranolone may not be successful.
+We also cannot be certain that we will be able to initiate planned clinical trials, to complete ongoing clinical trials or to announce results of such trials with respect to any of our other product candidates, on the timelines we expect or at all, or that the results of our development programs will be positive.
 We cannot be certain that we or our collaborators will be able to advance our product candidates into additional trials or to successfully develop, obtain regulatory approval for, or successfully commercialize any of our current or future product candidates.